Hi-Drive: Hierarchical POMDP Planning for Safe Autonomous Driving in Diverse Urban Environments: Introduction

-This paper introduces \algname, a new planning algorithm grounded within a Partially Observable Markov Decision Process (POMDP) framework, addressing uncertainties at both behavior and trajectory levels using hierarchical planning.
-The algorithm treats behavioral intentions and driving styles of external traffic participants (exo-agents) as hidden states.
-It represents potential driving behaviors with a set of driver models, leveraging their model parameters to characterize driving styles.
-This hierarchical representation allows for efficient reasoning about others' uncertain behaviors and trajectories.
+\xj{In this work, we propose Hi-Drive, a hierarchical POMDP planner that, for the first time, enables joint reasoning over uncertainties in both high-level behavioral intentions and low-level driving styles for general urban driving.} We treat the behavioral intentions and driving styles of exo-agents as latent states, represented using driver models and their free parameters, respectively.
+We develop a hierarchical Bayesian filter to track a hierarchy of probability distributions over these hidden states (\textit{hierarchal belief}) over time, enabling structured and efficient reasoning about complex and uncertain interactions.

-\algname further employs these driver models as high-level decision-making actions, in order to cut down the POMDP planning horizon, thus addressing the exponential complexity.
-This enables real-time planning in complex driving scenes, even with limited computational resources.
-At the low level, it generates driving trajectories by simulating the outcomes of these driver models, evaluating decisions at both levels to determine the optimal driving behavior and trajectory under uncertainty.
-Subsequently, we employ a trajectory optimization step to further refine the driving trajectory.
-The refinement step resamples scenarios from an importance sampling distribution that ensures coverage of events with high impact on safety and efficiency, thereby improving the robustness of the driving trajectory.
+To address the computational complexity inherent to POMDP planning, \algname also uses high-level driver models to represent actions for the \egocar, thereby shortening the effective planning horizon.
+At the lower level, driving trajectories are generated by simulating these driver models, allowing joint evaluation of decisions across both behavior and trajectory levels.
+Additionally, to enhance trajectory robustness, a subsequent trajectory optimization step employs importance sampling, re-generating and re-evaluating trajectories, with a focus on critical agents.

-Our experiments show that \algname effectively enables safe and robust long-term planning under uncertainty in diverse urban environments.
-Evaluations using the interactive setting of nuPlan demonstrate that \algname achieves state-of-the-art performance compared to learning-based methods trained on the same dataset, without requiring any training data.
-Further analyses on another real-world dataset emphasizing long-term interactions show that \algname significantly enhances driving safety and efficiency over existing planning algorithms, attributed to its hierarchical and long-term reasoning and the application of importance sampling.
+Experimental evaluation shows the effectiveness of \algname for safe and robust long-term planning in urban environments.
+Evaluations on the large-scale nuPlan benchmark \cite{caesar_nuplan_2022} show that \algname achieves competitive performance compared to learning-based approaches, despite requiring no training.
+Further analysis on an additional real-world dataset, featuring long-term tasks, shows substantial improvements in safety and task completion compared to existing planning-based methods.
+We attribute \algname's advantage to hierarchical and long-term reasoning and the application of importance sampling.
+Furthermore, \algname can perform real-time planning in complex driving scenes, even with limited computational resources.
+It also allows transparent interpretation of its reasoning, as shown in the supplementary video.